-Step 1: Determine the Tax Free Component of the Deceased' Super Benefit
+Step 1: Determine the Tax Free Component of the Deceased's Super Benefit

-Step 2: Determine the Taxable Component of the Deceased' Super Benefit
+Step 2: Determine the Taxable Component of the Deceased's Super Benefit

-Step 3: The Total of the Taxable and Tax Free Components makes up the Deceased' Total Super Benefit
+Step 3: The Total of the Taxable and Tax Free Components makes up the Deceased's Total Super Benefit

-Step 4: Calculate the Tax Free Component percentage equal to Note 1 divided by Note 3
+Step 4: Calculate the Tax Free Component percentage equal to Step 1 divided by Step 3

-Step 5: Calculate the Taxable Component percentage equal to Note 2 divided by Note 3
+Step 5: Calculate the Taxable Component percentage equal to Step 2 divided by Step 3

-Step 6: Multiply the Pension Payment by the Tax Free percentage at Note 4.
+Step 6: Multiply the Pension Payment by the Tax Free percentage at Step 4.
 The result is Tax Free.

-Step 7: Multiply the Pension Payment by the Taxable percentage at Note 5.
-The result is taxed at the Beneficiaries tax rate less a 15% Pension Rebate
+Step 7: Multiply the Pension Payment by the Taxable percentage at Step 5.
+The result is taxed at the Beneficiary's tax rate less a 15% Pension Rebate